 - Tailored fertilizer package take-up rates among farmers who received in-kind subsidies were over 75%, compared to 7% among unsubsidized farmers.

-- Farmers in the program reported yield increases between 16 and 22 percent, although this masks considerable variation between farmers.
+- Farmers in the program reported yield increases between 16% and 22%, although this masks considerable variation between farmers.

 Improving smallholder farm productivity is increasingly seen as central to alleviating poverty and improving welfare in developing economies.
 Technology adoption is an important mechanism for improving agricultural productivity, but take-up of several important technologies, such as chemical fertilizer, has been sporadic and uneven among small-scale farmers.